Elective Opportunities

 Advanced Clerkship in Pediatric Oncology

-Students will have the opportunity to help care for children with cancer on the inpatient Pediatric Oncology and Bone Marrow Transplant Services.
-Patient population includes children with newly diagnosed cancers, bone marrow transplant recipients, as well as those requiring admission related to complications of treatment.
+Students will have the opportunity to help care for children with cancer on the inpatient Pediatric General Oncology Service.
+The patient population includes children with newly diagnosed cancers and those requiring admission related to complications of treatment.
 Students will be assigned patients to primarily follow along with resident supervision and will become integral members of the inpatient medical team.
 Additionally, each student will have an outpatient oncology clinic once per week.
 Core lectures occur at least twice a week.
 Students also attend weekly conferences including fellows’ educational sessions and tumor boards.
 Availability/Duration: All year; 4 weeks; visiting medical students must follow JHUSOM quarter dates Prerequisite(s): Core Clerkship in Pediatrics and Internal Medicine.

 Advanced Laboratory Research